boneta/UmbrellaIntegrator/README.md

 ## Requirements
 *Python 3.7* \
-Compatible with Python 2 (no warranty)
+Python 2 compatible (no warranty)

 Packages:
   - NumPy
   - SciPy (only needed for 2D)

-Extremely fast functions written in Fortran optionally available.
+Extremely fast functions written in Fortran are optionally available.
 To take advantage of them, a f2py module must be compiled once.
 Tested with gfortran.

 `python3 -m numpy.f2py -c umbrellaint_fortran.f90 -m umbrellaint_fortran`